bipinnavlakha/Zomato/README.md

 1. **Chromosome** - The chromosome where the mutation should be placed
 2. **Position** - The position of the specified chromosome
 3. **Reference Allele** - The allele in the reference file at specified position
 4. **Alternate Allele** - The alternate alleles to be included in place of the reference.
-For multiple contributors seperate the alternate alleles by '/'.
+For multiple contributors separate the alternate alleles by '/'.
 For keeping the allele same as reference keep it as '-'.
 For e.g. T/-/C indicates you want contributor 1 to have T, contributor 2 to have allele same as reference and contributor3 to have allele C.
 5. **Allele frequency** - The frequency of the alternate alleles.
 The possible values are [1,0.5,-].
 1 will indicate a Homozygous mutation, 0.5 will indicate heterozygous mutation and - will be ignored as alternate allele will be same as reference.

 You can specify values for multiple contributors in the csv file and use only part of them. i.e. you can specify alternate alleles as T/A/C but have the mixture ratio as 1:2 in which case values for one first two contributors will be considered.